KrazyCanucks/dnd-transcript-cleanup/README.md

     **Note:** This script does not combine session parts.
 This is purely organizational.
 The script will treat "parts" of a session as completely independent, by design.

+This is a bit outdated.
+Right now I no longer have "Parts" and I just leave that variable blank.
+Probably some room to update that, but whatever.
+Feel free to just point it directly to your session transcript folder.

 2. **Transcript Files**: I built this to work with the default .tsv output from Whisper.
 Each file should be a TSV file (tab-separated values) with the following columns:

     - `start`: Start timestamp of the dialogue line.